Natural Dis-tinction Un-natural Selection: Reception

 Despite the mixed contemporary reception, authors have retrospectively considered the collection's ideas intriguing.
-Wilson felt the clothes presented "the look of an alternative species, something that might have stepped from a space-age Noah’s Ark."
+Andrew Wilson, one of McQueen's biographers, felt the clothes presented "the look of an alternative species, something that might have stepped from a space-age Noah's Ark".
 Chloe Fox wrote that the "thoroughly modern looks cemented McQueen’s reputation as a sartorial soothsayer, a man with a passionate commitment to the evolution of fashion".